baloon11/Processing-csv-file/README.md

 #####Processing csv file and download images from the url that were found
 This script:

-	input CSV file,
+- input CSV file,
-	filters each line for existence in it url with a certain extension (passed as the second argument to the console), and if the line is filtered, then in it:
+- filters each line for existence in it url with a certain extension (passed as the second argument to the console), -and if the line is filtered, then in it:

-		find product SKU,
+	- find product SKU,
-		create a directory called SKU of Product, download all images from all links of this line in this folder.
+	- create a directory called SKU of Product,
+	- download all images from all links of this line in this folder.

 This script solves a very narrow problem , it is associated with a form of csv file.
 But it can be the basis to create other scripts for the csv file of another type.